HighDelay/ASUS-X542UQR-Hackintosh/README.md

 Sleep only works with the power adapter unplugged.

-Replaced the wifi card with "Intel Dual Band Wireless-AC 3165" For Sonoma, use [Bluetooth](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/437#issuecomment-1579931908)
+Replace the wifi card with "Intel Dual Band Wireless-AC 3165"

+Turn `CFG Lock` and `VT-d` off via modGRUBShell

 Voltageshift (CPU Undervolting): `./voltageshift buildlaunchd -99.6 0 -99.6 0 0 0 1 15 15 0 120`